Paradigm4/dev_tools/README.md

 This plugin requires a few things:

 * SciDB development headers need to be installed.
-For example, for SciDB version 14.8 run the following for Ubuntu or RHEL/CentOS, repsectively:
+For example, for SciDB version 14.8 run the following for Ubuntu or RHEL/CentOS, respectively:
 ```
 # On Ubuntu systems, run:
 sudo apt-get install scidb-14.8-dev scidb-14.8-libboost1.54-all-dev